newsuk/times-components/android-app/README.md

 # Android-App package

-This package aims to consume times-components and provide necessary bridging to the native apps.
+This package gets bundled as a native android library, to be used in an existing native application, including the js bundle and native dependencies.
+It consumes times-components, and provides necessary bridging to the native apps.

 ## Dev Server